mjuhanne/fyrtur-motor-board/README.md

  - CHECKSUM is a bitwise XOR of the (MODULE_STATUS,MOTOR_CURRENT,POSITION_DEC,POSITION_FRAC) bytes.

 ##### CMD_EXT_GET_LIMITS
-`00 ff 9a cc df CHECKSUM`
+`00 ff 9a cc df 13`
-- Get full/maximum curtain lengths and resetting byte
+- Get full/maximum curtain lengths and calibrating byte

 The motor module response consists of 8 bytes and follows this pattern:

-`0x00 0xff 0xbb RESETTING MCL_1 MCL_2 FCL_1 FCL_2 CHECKSUM`
+`0x00 0xff 0xbb CALIBRATING MCL_1 MCL_2 FCL_1 FCL_2 CHECKSUM`
 - The first 3 bytes is the header
-- RESETTING (0=Normal operation, 1=In resetting mode.
-Movement is uninhibited by any limits set by curtain lengths and position is always reported as 50)
+- CALIBRATING (0=Normal operation, 1=In calibration mode.
+Movement is uninhibited by any limits set by curtain lengths and position is always reported as 50.
+See Position calibration chapter below)
 - MCL = Maximum Curtain Length = MCL_1 * 256 + MCL_2
 - FCL = Full Curtain Length = FCL_1 * 256 + FCL_2
-- CHECKSUM is a bitwise XOR of the (RESETTING,MCL_1,MCL_2,FCL_1,FCL_2) bytes.
+- CHECKSUM is a bitwise XOR of the (CALIBRATING,MCL_1,MCL_2,FCL_1,FCL_2) bytes.

 ## Curtain position and curtain length